10th Finchley

 1926 started with a lot of talk about summer camp.
 It was generally thought that a camp overseas would be good and as several of the older boys could speak a little French it was a case of where to go in France.
 The sister of one of the Patrol Leaders had been to Cauterets in the French Pyrenees and recommended it, so ‘Pop’ set about finding somewhere there to camp.

-The Scouts won the Cross Country with 48 points while the 2nd Finchley were second with 77 and the 8th Finchley third with 82 points.
+The Scouts won what is thought to be the inaugural Inter Troop Cross Country Race.
+Having scored 48 points they were awarded the Pulham Shield.
+There had been 56 runners representing 6 Troops.
+The 2nd Finchley were second with 77 and the 8th Finchley third with 82 points.

 On the Sunday there was a special ‘Rovers’ Own’ at the Coliseum where the address was given by the Lord Bishop of London.
 On the Monday there were several different conferences and discussion groups.